ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 I'll point out some examples I've seen.

 This approach makes handling translations dead easy.
-The template doesn't even need to know that the content _is_ translated.
-This provides a few benefits that are not obvious on initial inspection.
+The template does not know that the content _is_ translated.
+This provides a few subtle benefits.
 First, it keeps all key names outside the template, and thus logic that will inevitably spread into more places.
 Second, it makes complex key derivation easy.
-How many have you needed to generate a translation key that was based on the properties of some other object(s)?
+How many have you needed to generate a translation key using properties from some other object(s)?
 I'm talking about stuff like this:
 `I18n.translate("foo.bar.#{thing.type}.#{other_thing.kind}")` or had
 default logic or other behavior?
 All of this logic happens in the view